innoave/rincon/docs/arangodb_rest_api_methods.md

 The list is taken from *ArangoDB* version 3.2.7

-The status column shows the status of the implementation for the low level API in the `arangodb_client` lib.
+The status column shows the status of the implementation for the low level API in the `rincon_client` lib.
 The different entries and their meanings are:

 * `Ready` : method is implemented and available in the code base
 * `M.x`   : method is planned to be implemented for milestone x